 This report focuses on the schools in OJJ's juvenile prisons, also known as secure care facilities.
-OJJ operates five secure care facilities for boys: Bridge City Center for Youth (Riverside Alternative School), Swanson Center for Youth in Monroe (Southside Alternative School), Swanson Center for Youth in Columbia (Pinehill Alternative School), Acadiana Center for Youth in Bunkie (Central Southwest Alternative School), and Acadiana Center for Youth in St. Martinville (Central Southwest at St. Martinville).35
+OJJ operates five secure care facilities for boys: Bridge City Center for Youth (Riverside Alternative School), Swanson Center for Youth in Monroe (Southside Alternative School), Swanson Center for Youth in Columbia (Pinehill Alternative School), Acadiana Center for Youth in Bunkie (Central Southwest Alternative School), and Acadiana Center for Youth in St. Martinville (unnamed school).

 When a child has been adjudicated delinquent, the court holds a disposition hearing to determine the child's placement and treatment program.
-After considering several disposition factors, the court may decide to place the child in the custody of OJJ.
-Once a child is placed in OJJ's custody, it is generally up to OJJ whether or not to place the child in a secure or non-secure facility, although the court may make a non-binding recommendation that the child be placed in a non-secure facility.
+After considering several disposition factors, the court may decide to place the child in the custody of OJJ Once a child is placed in OJJ's custody, it is generally up to OJJ whether or not to place the child in a secure or non-secure facility, although the court may make a non-binding recommendation that the child be placed in a non-secure facility.
 For certain felony-grade delinquent acts, the court is required to place the child in the custody of OJJ, and OJJ is required to confine the child in a juvenile prison until the age of 21.
-Although OJJ is responsible for overseeing both secure and non-secure facilities, this report focuses on secure facilities.
+Although OJJ is responsible for overseeing both secure and non-secure facilities.

 By statute, OJJ bears responsibility for the "care, custody, security, and treatment of children adjudicated delinquent" if those children are "committed to the custody of or placed under the supervision of the office of juvenile justice."
-39

-Among other things, OJJ is required to provide "[t]reatment services" to children who are placed in OJJ secure facilities.40 Louisiana law requires OJJ to directly provide or contract with other agencies to provide education to children in secure facilities as a key part of its treatment obligations.41 As a statewide entity, OJJ operates secure facilities across the state, each located in different parishes, with a central office located in Baton Rouge.
+Among other things, OJJ is required to provide "[t]reatment services" to children who are placed in OJJ secure facilities.
+Louisiana law requires OJJ to directly provide or contract with other agencies to provide education to children in secure facilities as a key part of its treatment obligations.
+As a statewide entity, OJJ operates secure facilities across the state, each located in different parishes, with a central office located in Baton Rouge.

 Importantly, by statute and cooperative agreement, the Louisiana Special School District (SSD) is responsible for providing special education and related services to students with disabilities who are placed in OJJ secure facilities.
-SSD is an education service agency that serves students with exceptionalities in a range of settings, including "any state-operated facility that provides only a general education program" and facilities "where public agencies place students who are in the care and custody of the public agency or students whose education is the responsibility of the public agency."
+SSD is an education service agency that serves students with exceptionalities in a range of settings, including "any state-operated facility that provides only a general education program" and facilities "where public agencies place students who are in the care and custody of the public agency."